Household air pollution and health

-- The lack of access to electricity for at least 1.2 billion people (many of whom then use kerosene lamps for lighting) exposes households to very high levels of fine particulate matter, as well introduces other health risks, e.g. burns, injuries and poisonings from fuel ingestion, as well as constraining other opportunities for health and development, e.g. studying or engaging in small crafts and trades, which require adequate lighting.
+- The lack of access to electricity for at least 1.2 billion people (many of whom then use kerosene lamps for lighting) exposes households to very high levels of fine particulate matter, as well introduces other health risks, e.g. burns, injuries and poisonings from fuel ingestion, constraining other opportunities for health and development, e.g. studying or engaging in small crafts and trades, which require adequate lighting.

 Other WHO activities include the following:

 New indoor air quality guidelines for household fuel combustion

-To ensure healthy air in and around the home, WHO’s new indoor air quality guidelines for household fuel combustion provide health-based recommendations about the performance of fuels, and stoves as well as strategies for the effective dissemination of such home energy technologies to protect health.
-These build upon existing WHO outdoor air quality guidelines and recently published WHO guidance on levels of specific indoor pollutants.
+To ensure healthy air in and around the home, WHO’s new indoor air quality guidelines for household fuel combustion provide health-based recommendations on the types of fuels and technologies to protect health as well as strategies for the effective dissemination of such home energy technologies.
+These build upon existing WHO outdoor air quality guidelines and WHO guidance on levels of specific indoor pollutants.